vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

                 terminationGracePeriodSeconds: 30
    ```

+   >**Note**: If your YAML code is offset in the Kubernetes Resource View editor, do not worry.
+Just substitute the required placeholders.

 6. Select **Add** to initiate the deployment.
 This can take a few minutes after which you will see the deployment listed.

    ![Service is showing as unhealthy](media/2021-03-25-17-05-36.png "Service is showing as unhealthy")